oshikiri/build-your-own-d3/README.md

-## Conclusion
+## Appendix: Why is D3 Difficult?

-### What is D3?
+D3 is difficult because D3 is not a typical chart library but a low-level SVG toolbox.

-D3 is often called a "visualization library" or "chart library", but this can be misleading[^d3-is-low-level-toolbox].
+D3 is sometimes called a "visualization library" or "chart library", but this can be misleading[^d3-is-low-level-toolbox].
 Unlike many chart libraries, D3 requires a good understanding of SVG and the structure of the generated graphics.

 In fact, introductory descriptions of D3 tend to avoid calling it a charting library directly, instead using phrases like ["a JavaScript library for visualizing data"](https://github.com/d3/d3) or ["the JavaScript library for bespoke data visualization"](https://d3js.org/).